How to Make a Vegetable Garden

 Pick Your Plants

-Learn what grows best in your area and in the space you've allocated by consulting your local garden center staff or seed catalogs.
+Learn what grows best in your area and in the space you've allocated by consulting your local garden center staff.
 If you plant seeds, you'll find instructions for spacing and planting depth on the packets.
-Remember that seeds take longer than starter plants to produce vegetables.
-Some seeds are best started indoors up to 6-8 weeks before your last frost date.
+Remember, though, that seeds take longer than starter plants to produce vegetables (some need to be started indoors up to 6-8 weeks before your last frost date).
+Instead, consider planting your garden with vegetables and herbs from Bonnie Plants, which provide a short-cut to a great harvest, as the plants are already well on their way when you purchase them.

 Enrich Your Soil

 Soil provides the nutrients your vegetable plants need to thrive.
 To make sure your soil is right for your new plants, perform a test with an affordable kit from your local home improvement store, or provide a soil sample to your local extension service.
-Enrich your soil if necessary by adding compost or garden soil, such as Miracle-Gro® Organic Choice® Garden Soil.
+Enrich your soil if necessary by adding compost or garden soil, such as Miracle-Gro® Garden Soil for Vegetables and Herbs.
 Work a 3-inch layer into the top 6 inches of your soil using a hoe or a tiller.
 Remember to pick up rocks and remove any weeds.
 Also, check how well your soil drains by observing it after it rains: do puddles appear on the surface?
-If so, you may want to plant in raised beds instead.
+If so, you may want to plant in raised beds filled with Miracle-Gro® Raised Bed Soil instead.

 Get the Timing Right